- Home

 Medicine Buddha is specifically for health, long life, success, and the removal of obstacles.

 Rinpoche has said, “The Medicine Buddha encompasses all the buddhas.
-This means that when we practice the Seven-limb Prayer and make offerings with the seven limbs, we receive the same merit as we would if we had made offerings to all the buddhas.
+This means that when we practice the Seven-limb Prayer and make offerings with the seven limbs, we receive the same merit as we would if we had made offerings to all the Buddhas.

 “To recite the Medicine Buddha mantra brings inconceivable merit.
 Manjushri requested the eight tathagatas (Guru Shakyamuni Buddha and the seven Medicine Buddhas) to reveal a special mantra that would make the prayers they (the eight tathagatas) made in the past (prayers to be able to actualize the happiness of sentient beings by attaining the path to enlightenment and pacifying various problems, to be able to see all the buddhas, and for all wishes to be quickly realized) to quickly come to pass, especially for those sentient beings born in the time of the five degenerations who have small merit and who are possessed and overwhelmed by various diseases and spirit harms.

 “During that time, all the eight tathagatas, in one voice, taught the Medicine Buddha mantra.
 Therefore, when you recite the mantra, the buddhas and bodhisattvas will always pay attention to you, and they will guide you.
 Vajrapani, owner of the secrets, and the four guardians will always protect and guide you.
-All your negative karmas will be pacified, and you will never be born in the three lower realms.
+All your negative karma will be pacified, and you will never be born in the three lower realms.
 Even just hearing a recitation of the names of the eight tathagatas pacifies all diseases and spirit harms – even spirit harms that arise as a condition of disease – and all your wishes are fulfilled.”

-The Puja Fund makes a small offering to the monks who perform the puja, sponsors meals and tea on the day of the puja, and covers the cost of extensive torma offerings.
+The Puja Fund makes a small offering to the monks who perform the puja, sponsors meals and tea on the day of the puja, and covers the cost of the extensive torma offerings.

 Hayagriva is the wrathful manifestation of Chenrezig, the Buddha of Compassion.
 This puja is very powerful as a means for removing obstacles and generating merit, and is very important for FPMT, due to the organization’s close connection with this deity which is FPMT’s main protector.

-“So one meaning of “torma” is destroying your miserliness and attachment, so therefore tormas are made very rich, the best and richest quality you can make.
+“One meaning of “torma” is destroying your miserliness and attachment, so therefore tormas are made very rich, the best and richest quality you can make.
 It means you spend money destroying your miserliness, making a good offering to the deity.
 So that’s one meaning of tor, that which destroys your miserliness, your attachment.

 “Then the other meaning is related also to the maha-anuttara tantric path, where the experience of transcendental wisdom, the great bliss, the voidness, is the real torma.
 That is the real torma … So then that tor destroys like a bomb; it destroys the root of samsara: the ignorance holding the I, the aggregates, to be truly existent.
-So the torma is that which destroys that.”
+So, the torma is that which destroys that.”

 Kangyur